Iqoqo/platform-demos/DASK/README.md

 ## Attempt with “processes”

-Naively we could use iqoqomp instead of multiprocessing (see very simple example dask_iqoqomp.py).
+Naively we could use iqoqomp instead of multiprocessing (see dask_iqoqomp.py for a sample).
 Problem is that DASK has it builtin internally.

 Many features are not implemented in iqoqomp.pool(on purpose).